Tuition Benefit Frequently Asked Questions

 Contact the Human Resources Customer Care team at AskHR by calling (812) 856-1234 or by email at .

-3. What if both parents are full-time Academic or Staff employees?
+3. What if both parents are eligible for the benefit?
 Can/will the IU Tuition Benefit be received under both parents?

 4. Can I offer tuition benefit to my child if I am divorced and my ex-spouse claims the child as their tax dependent?